SPOD-Lab/Laboratory/README.md

-# Laboratory
+# SPOD Laboratory
-Laboratory collects all experimental works  to embedded in the Social Platform of Opne data (SPOD) project
+SPOD Laboratory collects all experimental works  to embeddin the Social Platform of Open Sata (SPOD) project